IBM-EPBL/IBM-Project-30825-1660190711/Project Development Phase/Sprint 4/readme.md

-# sprint 4️⃣
+# sprint 3️⃣

-    Deploying the application using Docker and Kubernetes
+    Integration of Sendgrid into our application